 Prop.
 60 was a constitutional amendment approved by the voters of California in 1986.
 It is codified in Section 69.5 of the Revenue & Taxation Code, and allows the transfer of an existing Proposition 13 base year value from a former residence to a replacement residence, if certain conditions are met.
 This benefit is open to homeowners who are at least 55-years old and are able to meet all qualifying conditions, (see below).

-- Both the original property (former residence) and its replacement must be located in the same county.
-If the replacement property is located in a different county from the original, see Proposition 90.
+Proposition 60- Both the original property (former residence) and its replacement must be located in the same county.

 Yes, but the claimant must be an owner of record.
 Either the claimant or his/her spouse must also have been an occupant of the original property and at least 55 years old on the date of sale.